whaagmans/CS-Minor-Portfolio/content/Cryptography.md

 An arithmetic logic unit (ALU) is a digital circuit used to perform arithmetic and logic operations.
 It represents the fundamental building block of the central processing unit (CPU) of a computer.
 Modern CPUs contain very powerful and complex ALUs.
 In addition to ALUs, modern CPUs contain a control unit (CU).

 One or more ALUs load data from input registers to accomplish the majority of a CPU's operations.
 A register is a little piece of storage that comes with a CPU.
 The ALU is told what operation to do on the data by the control unit, and the result is stored in an output register by the ALU.
-The data is moved between these registers, the ALU, and memory by the control unit.
+The data is moved between these registers, the ALU, and memory by the control unit[[10]](#references).

 ### Factorial prime